 There are ways that you can reduce the chance of your washer overheating:

-- When using the machine, place it in a shady or cool area.
+- When using the machine, please place it in a shady or cool area.

 - Ensure there is adequate and constant water flow throughout the unit.
-This will allow the components of your washer to remain cool.
+This will allow the components of your washer to remain cooler.

-This is an integral part of your washer.
-It allows the fuel to pass into the fuel rail.
-From the rail, the fuel is then transferred to the combustion chamber.
+It allows fuel to flow into the fuel rail, which then transfers it to the combustion chamber.

 Your fuel pump can be damaged in several ways:

 - Overheating: We looked at this problem earlier.
 Yet, there is another factor to consider.
 Fuel helps to keep your washer cool.
-Running out of fuel means that your pump has no way of remaining cool.
+Running out of fuel means your pump cannot remain cool.
 The result is an overheated fuel pump.

-- Clogging of the pump: Debris and other particles can enter the pump through the gas tank.
-When these get stuck in the pump and start building up, it prevents the flow of fuel.
+- Clogged Pump: Debris and other particles can enter the pump through the gas tank.
+When these get stuck in the pump and start building up, it prevents fuel flow.

-You should be replacing your oil at least once a year.
-More often if you use your pressure washer a lot.
+It would be best if you were replacing your oil at least once a year more often if you use your pressure washer a lot.

 Related Reading: How Much Oil Does a Pressure Washer Take?